illinois-cs419/illinois-cs419.github.io/_assignments/fourCreditMP.md

 Yes, although I won't be able to help with those as much (I haven't implemented them myself), but if you have the skills and ambition you should take up whatever challenge you wish.
 E-mail me first though, and let em exactly what you wish to do.

-8. Can I render something other than spheres?
+8. Can I render something more than spheres?

 Yes!
 See the section on creativity below.